Code of Practice for Mathematical Publication - Procedures

 Members of the Ethics Committee will adhere to the following principles.

 • Each member of the Committee will excuse himself or herself from the discussion of and any participation in the decision concerning any case submitted to the Committee if they have any conflict of interest (or anything that could give an appearance of a conflict of interest) related to the submitted case.
-Such a Committee member should inform the Chairman in advance, and then he or she will not receive any papers or information related to the relevant case.
+Such a Committee member should inform the Chair in advance, and then he or she will not receive any papers or information related to the relevant case.

 • All members of the Committee will keep all cases confidential until a decision has been made public; all internal discussions and information received concerning individuals will remain confidential.